-net.sourceforge.jtds.jdbc.Driver ERROR connecting to SQL SERVER

 Kind regards.

-Atul KHello
+Atul K

 I answered a similar question earlier, he will perhaps answer your question?

-Re: Web connection error analysis of relational databaseSee you soon
+Re: Web connection error analysis of relational database

 John

-http://John-Goodwin.blogspot.com/ -
+http://John-Goodwin.blogspot.com/

-KB2760411, KB2760588, but now "can NOT CONNECT to" SQL Server!
+• KB2760411, KB2760588, but now "can NOT CONNECT to" SQL Server!

 Today I faced with the same Windows Update problems as many people - with KB2760411 and KB2760588 constantly reinstall - and try to resolve which included several reboots - system

-())BUT now... a serious problem on one of these machines: cannot access SQL Server!
+BUT now... a serious problem on one of these machines: cannot access SQL Server!

-Fortunately, I did not run these updates on any * production * machines (I do updates on development machines, first) - this is a development machine - but I still need to get working SQL Server of this machine!I tried to use a Windows login to connect and tried to use a SQL Server to connect user, and what it in either, looks like the same message:
+Fortunately, I did not run these updates on any * production * machines (I do updates on development machines, first) - this is a development machine - but I still need to get working SQL Server of this machine!

-"Cannot connect to."
+"Cannot connect to ."

 A network-related or instance-specific error all by establishing a connection to SQL Server.
 The server is not found or inaccessible.
-Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: Named Pipes Provider, error: 40 - could not open a connection to SQL Server) (Microsoft SQL Server, error: 2)Note that for windows, this server running Server 2003 (this is why I chose the value of the drop down menu 'windows xp', below).
+Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: Named Pipes Provider, error: 40 - could not open a connection to SQL Server) (Microsoft SQL Server, error: 2)

-and for sql server, run SQL Server 2005.Help!?
+and for sql server, run SQL Server 2005.

 ALSO NOTE: I KNOW THIS ISN'T A "NETWORK ERROR."